SCT '61 Photo Index

 Lancaster City Transport 203, 203YTE, a 1963 Leyland PD2/37 with East Lancs H37/28F body and alongside 102, 102UTF, a Leyland Leopard L1 with East Lancs B42D body, new in 1962

 Lancaster City Transport bought a number of second hand double deckers in the 1970s.
-Two seen here are 217, DBA217C, a 1965 Leyland Atlantean PDR1/1 with MCW bodywork that originated with Salford and 768, ORC768, a 1959 Leyland Atlantean PDR1/1 with lowbridge Weymann bodywork which came from Trent.
+Two seen here are 217, DBA217C, a 1965 Leyland Atlantean PDR1/1 with Metro Cammell bodywork that originated with Salford and 768, ORC768, a 1959 Leyland Atlantean PDR1/1 with lowbridge Weymann bodywork which came from Trent.

 When Lancaster bought a batch of ex Salford Atlanteans from GMT in 1978, a few entered service in their previous owners orange and white colours with a City of Lancaster Tilling style fleetname.
-228, DBA228C, is a Leyland Atlantean PDR1/1 with MCW bodywork.
+228, DBA228C, is a Leyland Atlantean PDR1/1 with Metro Cammell bodywork.

 Former Lancaster 204, KTJ204C, a Leyland PD2/37 with East Lancs H37/28F body, one of three new in April 1965, now owned by Ensignbus.